 - Extend both arms forward, one hand resting on top of the other.

-- When you feel that your balance is good, sweep one of your arms backward as you would do when swimming freestyle.
+- When you feel that your balance is good, sweep one of your arms backward as you would do when swimming front crawl.

-- Once you have taken a few breaths and adjusted your balance, roll back downward into the initial position, head and chest facing downward.
+- Once you have taken a few breaths and adjusted your balance, roll back down into the initial position, head and chest facing downward.
 Simultaneously recover your active arm forward.

 - Take a few moments to adjust your balance, then start again.